Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Overview of Kwame for Science

 \section{Overview of Kwame for Science}

 Kwame for Science is a web app that consists of 2 key features: question answering and viewing past national exam questions.
 The question-answering (QA) feature enables students to ask science questions and receive 3 passages as answers along with a confidence score per answer which represents the similarity score (Figure \ref{fig:kwame4science}).
-In addition to the 3 passages, it displays the top 5 related past national exam questions of the Integrated Science subject and their answers.
+In addition to the 3 passages, it displays the top 5 related past national exam questions of the Integrated Science subject and their expert answers.
+We picked these numbers to ensure we provided several answers (more than 1) without being overwhelming.
 Also, students can view the history of questions they have asked.
-The View Past Questions feature enables students to view past national exam questions and answers of the Integrated Science subject and filter the questions based on criteria such as the year of the examination, the specific exam, the type of questions, and by topics that were automatically categorized by a topic detection model which we developed (Figure \ref{fig:past_questions}).
-We describe data collection and preprocessing, the QA and view past questions features, and the topic detection system.
+The View Past Questions feature enables students to view past national exam questions and answers of the Integrated Science subject and filter the questions based on criteria such as the year of the examination, the specific exam, the type of questions, and topics that were automatically categorized by a topic detection model which we developed.
+We describe data collection and preprocessing, the QA and view past questions features and the topic detection system.